 "Enter His gates with thanksgiving, and His courts with praise!
 Give thanks to Him; bless His name!"
 (Psalm 100:4)

-Applying these precepts is a portal into the presence of God.
-Discover what David meant when he declared, "Taste and see that the LORD is good."
-(Psalm 34:8 NLT).
+These precepts are a portal into the presence of God.
+Discover what David meant when he declared, "Taste and see that Jehovah is good."
+(Psalm 34:8)